Do you ever wish you could edit the indexed data for an original record about your ancestor? FamilySearch is letting you do that!!! Time to celebrate.

 Many records have a fact that poorly attributed to multiple people in a family unit.
 This happens particularly, as in the example above, when an incorrect surname appears for everyone in a household.

 FamilySearch will allow you to edit one or more additional individuals on a record at the press of ONE button.
 That’s right.
-When I updated Gerazles to Geiszler for George, I was given the option to change the surnames for his wife and children at the same time with no additional work.
+When I updated Gerazles to Geiszler for George, I was given the option to change the surnames for his wife and children simultaneously with no additional work.
 (Let’s stop and say Hallelujah for a minute).

 Now that this service has rolled out, we should all start improving the database search experiencing by editing the mistakes we find in the indexed collection.

-Be careful as you make changes because too many changes (by you and others) can kill the benefits of this new feature.
+Be careful as you make changes because too many changes (by you and others) can kill this new feature's benefits.
 However, it’s time to enhance the searching experience on FamilySearch!